-In the 1660s the camera obscura (meaning dark room, or dark chamber) was a bit like one of our modern SLRs, but understandably without a neck strap.
-Because an image of the real world was projected onto a flat surface it could be argued that this device represented the very inception of photography.
-Back then people got a kick out of sitting in a darkened room looking at anything dull that moved – much as we do today with Coronation Street and X-Factor.
+In the 1660s the camera obscura (meaning dark room, or dark chamber) was a bit like one of our modern SLRs, but without the neck strap.
+Because an image of the real world was projected onto a flat surface in a box it could be argued that this methodology represented the very inception of conventional photography.
+Back then people got a kick out of sitting in a darkened room looking at anything mundane that moved – much as we do today with Coronation Street and X-Factor.

 It’s particularly interesting that it was possible to trace the outline of the projected image on a sheet of paper.
 In time this simple method of drawing a real scene using a box and lens evolved into an amazing device that threw the image onto a sensitised surface that resulted in an accurate and permanent record.
 Today we use a sensor and electronics, or film and chemicals.